 The Bailey motorhome is a coach-built model which utilises a Peugeot base vehicle.
 Peugeot provides a manufacturer's warranty for the base vehicle supplied which is subject to the terms and conditions laid down in their handbook.
 All enquiries relating to this warranty should be directed to your local Peugeot Service Agent.
-Please note that this warranty covers the base vehicles within the United Kingdom (UK) only.
-Additional breakdown cover will therefore be required when using Peugeot base vehicles outside of the UK.

-6 YEAR BODYSHELL INTEGRITY WARRANTY -Provided by Bailey
+6 YEAR BODYSHELL INTEGRITY WARRANTY -PROVIDED BY BAILEY